Support Our Site

 Since we were fixing a specific problem, much as I would like to, there wasn’t the opportunity to fix all of these other problems, essentially we have to wait until something else breaks, and fix it then.
 And the source of the problem today?
 A stored procedure that was trying to convert one of the multitude of strings being passed through back to an integer in order to use it.
 That conversion was failing and throwing an error that was passed back to the client and helpfully chucked away by the error handling code I started with – the only clue we had as to where it was going wrong was that the error message seemed like it was coming from SQLServer.

-One Response to “A Request”
+One thought on “A Request”

 Leave a Reply